Information in

 with two hens.
 The really big problem is how to unite all these animals in

-a common escape.
 The book was published

 in April 2004.